skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 city's anvil.
 At last they get a look at the forces that have been troubling Mordan's rear flank.
 They are elves!
 It's Sagemaster!

-> This is a nice tie-in to out first campaign.
+> This is a nice tie-in to our first campaign.
 In the climax of that
 > story, the players sabotaged the defenses of a city so that
 > Sagemaster Teerin could land his ships.
 Teerin bailed them out at
 > the end of that campaign, and they made friends with him.
 At the
-> start of THIS campaign they were traveling to see him before they
+> start of *this* campaign they were traveling to see him before they
 > got shipwrecked on this island.
 >
 > It's hard to convey what a big moment this was.
 Throughout this